syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

     <ej-report-viewer id="reportviewer1" report-service-url="../Home" />
 </div>

-N> As stated in the beginning itself, we need WebApi service to process the report from server.
-The service should be mapped with report viewer report-service-url as like the example code available above of this note.
+N> The WebApi service should be mapped with the report viewer report-service-url as shown in the above example code.

 {% endhighlight %}

-## Build WebApi Service
+## Build WebApi service
-We should to inhertied the IReportController interface to build the report viewer compatible Web API and ReportHelper should used with IReportController interface implemented methods.
-ReportHelper will do the server side related process and will return the required data for the ReportViewer to process the rendering.
-Here, the sample code provided with MVC application to build the Web API service along with existing controller.
+You should inherit the IReportController interface to build the report viewer compatible Web API, and the ReportHelper should be used with IReportController interface implemented methods.
+The ReportHelper will perform the server-side related process and will return the required data for the ReportViewer to process the rendering.
+Here, the sample code is provided with an MVC application to build the Web API service along with the existing controller.

 {% highlight C# %}